TokenLogic-com-au/aave-helpers/src/bridges/oft/README.md

 - The `quoteOFT()` function should be called immediately before bridging to get accurate amounts
 - Only the owner (governance) can execute bridges

+## Retry Mechanism

+LayerZero includes a retry mechanism to handle transactions which fail to execute on the destination chain.

+Because LayerZero separates the verification of a message from its execution, if a message fails to execute, it can be retried without having to resend it from the origin chain.
+This is possible because the message has already been confirmed by the DVNs as a valid message packet, meaning execution can be retried at any time, by anyone.

+### How to Retry

+To retry a failed message:

+1. **LayerZero Scan Interface**: Use the [LayerZero Scan](https://layerzeroscan.com/) UI to locate and retry the failed message
+2. **Direct Contract Call**: Call the `lzReceive` function directly on the Endpoint contract

+For more details, see the [LayerZero debugging documentation](https://docs.layerzero.network/v2/developers/evm/troubleshooting/debugging-messages#retry-message).

 ## Supported Chains

 USDT0 is currently deployed on the following chains: